-On some occasions, this tightening of the building has unintended consequences, including trapping moisture-rich air inside of the building envelope.
-Water, as a vapor, will then condense, and due to different building pressurization, will collect and damage portions of the exterior clouting and wall systems.
-Our experience as hard contractors tearing apart damaged building has given us a depth of knowledge of the unseen conditions impossible to match without time.
+Construction has changed over the decades with a much higher reliance on subcontractors and specialized trades.
+In addition building methods and energy codes have changes the way we build with reliance on complicated air and water barriers In some occasions, this tightening of the building has unintended consequences, including trapping moisture-rich air inside of the building envelope.
+Water, as a vapor, will then condense, and due to different building pressurization, will collect and damage portions of the exterior cladding and wall systems.
+Our experience as hard contractors tearing apart damaged buildings has given us a depth of knowledge of the unseen conditions impossible to match without time.

 Use of Subcontractors